mirfan899/sppas/Packager/doc/04_resources/42_07_taiwanese.md

 #### Pronunciation Dictionary

-*GNU Public License*
+The pronunciation dictionary was constructed from the most frequent observed pronunciations of the corpus described below.

+It is distributed under the terms of the *GNU General Public License*.

 #### Acoustic Model

+It is distributed under the terms of the
-*Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License*
+*Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License*.

+The acoustic model was trained from a corpus of spontaneous speech.
 We address special thanks to Sheng-Fu Wang for giving us access to his corpus.

 >**S-F Wang, J. Fon** (2013).